Elle Bisgaard-Church

-Elliana Bisgaard-Church (born June 28, 1991) is an American political adviser who serves as Zohran Mamdani's chief of staff in the New York State Assembly and will continue in that role when he becomes New York City mayor.
-She was the campaign manager for Zohran Mamdani's 2025 New York City Democratic mayoral primary campaign; it was the first political campaign she had ever managed.
-Bisgaard-Church is a member of the Democratic Socialists of America (DSA).
+Elliana Bisgaard-Church (born June 28, 1991) is an American political adviser who has served as chief of staff to New York City Mayor Zohran Mamdani since 2026.
+A member of the Democratic Socialists of America (DSA), Bisgaard-Church was also the campaign manager for Mamdani's 2025 New York City Democratic mayoral primary campaign.

 Early life and education

 Bisgaard-Church was born June 28, 1991 in California and grew up as the only child of a single mother.
 During her childhood, she regularly volunteered at a homeless shelter.
 She was raised in Davis, California and graduated from Davis High School.

-She attended Swarthmore College where she produced an anti-war radio show on WSRN-FM.
+She attended Swarthmore College in Pennsylvania, where she produced an anti-war radio show on WSRN-FM.
 After graduating, she worked for charities and held non-profit jobs in Philadelphia and Washington, D.C., focusing on adult literacy and decarceration.
 She moved to New York City in 2016 for a public affairs fellowship with Coro.

 Bisgaard-Church completed a dual M.P.A. from the Columbia University School of International and Public Affairs and the London School of Economics.
 She chose to study taxation, stating, "if I'm interested in critiquing and reforming our system of taxation, I better go study formally what a tax is."